jcornforth/sqb/readme.md

 		ensure that com.tier2.submitquotebind.Submission is added as a Project Persistable Data Object

-2. Download the project and import it into your own PAM installation.

-3. Download the built JAR file and deploy it to your own runtime kie-server (runtime only).
+2. Download the built JAR file and deploy it to your own runtime kie-server (runtime only).
 	Pre-requisites: app users and database settings
 	Settings, Artifacts, Upload, browse for JAR file & upload - should see a POM and a JAR Menu, Execution Servers, Add Deployment Unit